Social Democratic League

 The Social Democratic League (Sociaal-Democratische Bond, SDB) was a socialist political party in the Netherlands.
-Founded in 1881, the SDB was the first socialist party to enter the House of Representatives.
+Founded in 1881 by Ferdinand Domela Nieuwenhuis, the SDB was the first socialist party to enter the House of Representatives.

 Party history

 Before 1881

 In the 1860s, a socialist movement began to develop in the Netherlands.
-The development was aided by the foundation of the First International and the foundation of the first trade unions.
+The development was aided by the foundation of the Dutch section First International, the foundation of the first trade unions and strong social tendencies among free-thinking circles.